John Hammill

-Biography
+Early life

-Hammill was born in Linden, Wisconsin.
+Hammill was born in Linden, Wisconsin to George and Mary (Brewer) Hammill.
 He earned a law degree from the University of Iowa College of Law in 1897, and practiced law in Britt, Iowa.

+He married Fannie B. Richards on June 7, 1899.
+They had no children.

+Political career

+Local and State Career

-After serving as a county attorney from 1902 to 1908, he was elected to the Iowa Senate where he served until 1913.
-In 1920, he was elected the Lieutenant Governor of Iowa and was re-elected to that position in 1922.
+After serving as a Hancock County attorney from 1902 to 1908, he was elected to the Iowa Senate where he served until 1913.
+In 1920, he was elected the Lieutenant Governor of Iowa and was re-elected to that position in 1922, serving until 1925.

+Governorship

-In August 1923, Governor N. E. Kendall was sidelined because of a heart condition, which led to speculation that he would resign before the end of his term, thus leaving Hammill as Iowa's governor.
+In August 1922, Governor Nathan E. Kendall was sidelined because of a heart condition, which led to speculation that he would resign before the end of his term, thus leaving Hammill as Iowa's governor.
 Although Kendall left the state for an extended stay in Hawaii to recuperate, leaving Hammill as Iowa's acting governor for several months, Kendall did not resign.
 Kendall did not seek re-election in 1924, and Hammill announced his candidacy for the post.

 Hammill won the 1924 Republican gubernatorial nomination, and defeated James C. Murtagh in the general election in a landslide.
 He was sworn into the governor's office on January 15, 1925.
 He won reelection to a second term in 1926 (defeating Democratic candidate Alex R. Miller), and to a third term in 1928 (defeating Democratic candidate L. W. Housel).

 Hammill advocated for the sterilization of the unfit.

-The following changes occurred during his tenure: